oliviamungai/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 5  I love numbers
 Create a script that creates a directory named my_first_directory in the /tmp/ directory. task 6 Welcome
+Move the file betty from /tmp/ to /tmp/my_first_directory task 7 Betty in my first directory